bbauska/meta-react-basics/README.md

 }
 ```

-Another interesting thing about arrow functions is the **implicit
+Another interesting thing about arrow functions is the <b>implicit
-return**.
+return</b>.
 However, it only works if it's on the same line of code as
 the arrow itself.
 In other words, the implicit return works if your
 entire component is a single line of code.

-To demonstrate how this works, let's re-write the **Nav** component as a
+To demonstrate how this works, let's re-write the <b>Nav</b> component as a
 one-liner:

 ```